 Storing Special Moments

-Roxanne uses the My Day section to keep track of her agenda and she uses the audio recording feature to store thoughts and memories of precious moments from each day.
+Roxanne uses the My Day section to keep track of her agenda and she uses the audio recording feature in My Life to store thoughts and memories of precious moments from each day.

 "It's a really nice place to record memorable times and experiences - like 'this is when I went to see my first grandchild in the hospital' - in anticipation of the future for my daughter to hear it."